vgverdejo/AdaptiveSparseGP/README.md

 This repository includes the implemention of the Adaptive Sparse Gaussian Process proposed in the paper:

 Vanessa Gómez-Verdejo and Manel Martínez-Ramón, "Adaptive Sparse Gaussian Process Regression".
-Submitted to Pattern Recognition, 2022.
+Submitted to IEEE Trans.
+Neural Networks and Learning Systems, 2022.

 In the repository you can find:
 * lib/: the library files with the class and utilities to run the Adaptvie Sparse GP models proposed in the above paper.